AMENDED By Laws of Amnesty International Philippines (AIPh), Inc.

 Amnesty International forms a global community of human rights defenders with the principles of international solidarity, effective action for the individual victim, global coverage, the universality and indivisibility of human rights, impartiality and independence, and democracy and mutual respect.

-The name of the Corporation shall be “Amnesty International Philippines (AIPh), Inc.” hereinafter in this By Laws referred to as “AI Philippines” or “the Corporation”.
+Section 1.1.
+Name.
+The name of the Corporation shall be “Amnesty International Philippines (AIPh), Inc.” hereinafter in this By-Laws referred to as “AI Philippines” or “AIPh” or “the Corporation”.

+Section 1.2.
+Domicile.
 Principal Office.
-The principal office of the Corporation shall be located in Metropolitan Manila, Republic of the Philippines.
+The principal office of the Corporation shall be located at 6C Perseveranda Townhomes II, Maningning Street, Brgy.
+Sikatuna Village, Quezon City 1101, Metropolitan Manila, Republic of the Philippines.